X16Community/x16-smc/bootloader/README.md

 # Initial programming of the SMC with avrdude

-Before SMC firmware version 47.2.3 it was not possible to update the bootloader from within the X16 system.
-In that case the initial programming of the SMC must be done with an external programmer.
-The command line utility avrdude is the recommended software to be used for this purpose.
+The initial programming of the SMC must be done with an external programmer.

+The command line utility avrdude is the recommended tool together with a programmer that is compatible with avrdude.

 Example 1.
 Set fuses
 ```